-Dr. Janine Bempechat is a developmental psychologist with a deep interest in the socialization of achievement.
-She studies family, cultural, and school influences in the development of achievement motivation and academic achievement in low income children and youth, both nationally and cross-nationally.
+Dr. Janine Bempechat is a clinical professor at BU Wheelock College of Education & Human Development.
+She is a developmental psychologist with a deep interest in the socialization of achievement.
+She studies family, cultural, and school influences in the development of student motivation and academic achievement in low-income children and youth, both nationally and cross-nationally.
+A former National Academic of Education Spencer Fellow, her research has been supported by the National Science Foundation, the Spencer Foundation, and the William T. Grant Foundation.

-Ed.M., 1979, Harvard University
+EdD, Harvard University

 EdM, Harvard University

-Dr. Bempechat’s research is focused on cultural models of learning and their influence on the development of adolescents’ learning beliefs.
-Currently, she is examining ninth graders’ perceptions of their educational experiences cross-ethnically and cross-nationally.
-In addition, Dr. Bempechat is examining ways in which the contemporary debate about homework is influencing teacher preparation, parent and student beliefs, and district and school policies.
-A former National Academy of Education Spencer Fellow, Dr. Bempechat’s research has been supported by the Spencer Foundation and the William T. Grant Foundation.Visit Dr. Bempechat's Faculty Profile
+Dr. Bempechat’s current research is focused on cultural models of learning and their influence on the development of adolescents’ learning beliefs.
+Her most recent work focuses on the impact of parental educational messaging on Chinese American students’ developing achievement-related beliefs and behaviors.
+In addition, Dr. Bempechat is examining ways in which the contemporary debate about homework is influencing teacher preparation, parent and student beliefs, and district and school policies.Visit Dr. Bempechat's Faculty Profile

 Bempechat, J. Jimenez-Silva, M., Miranda, B., Baca, E., Rodgers, B, & Santa-Ramirez, S. (2018).
 Preparing teachers to engage with families around homework.
 Paper presented at the 19th International Network on School, Family, and Community Partnerships (INET), New York, April.